JamesRotimi/UserProfileMicro/README.md

 Guide for using endpoint the app:

-Go to http://localhost:8080/demo/api/automobiles to test and would specify basic authorization a username: user and password: user or username: admin and password: admin
+Go to http://localhost:8080/api/v1/ to test and would specify basic authorization a username: user and password: user or username: admin and password: admin

-GET request to /api/automobiles/ returns a list of "automobiles";
-GET request to /api/automobiles/1 returns the "automobile" with ID 1;
-POST request to /api/automobiles/ with a "automobile" object as JSON creates a new "automobile";
+POST request to /api/v1/ with a "userprofile" object as JSON creates a new "userprofile";
-PUT request to /api/automobiles/3 with a "automobile" object as JSON updates the "automobile" with ID 3;
-DELETE request to /api/automobiles/4 deletes the "automobile" with ID 4;
-DELETE request to /api/automobiles/ deletes all the "automobiles". or use Swagger API http://localhost:8080/demo/swagger-ui.html

-and generation API docks http://localhost:8080/demo/v3/api-docs.yaml
+using client to post Json - Example below:

+{
+  "emailAddress": "test@test.com",
+  "firstName": "Jenny",
+  "lastName": "Franicis",
+  "userAppointments": [
+    {
+    "roleId": 3211 ,
+    "roleDescription": "Disk Jockey",
+    "organisationName": "Choice Fm"
+     }
+     ,{
+    "roleId": 3342,
+    "roleDescription": "Footie",
+    "organisationName": "Wembley"
+     }
+  ]
+}

 3. Docker control commands